linkangit/Comprehensive-RNAseq-tutorial/README.md

-# RNA-seq Differential Expression Analysis Tutorial
+# Detailed RNA-seq Differential Expression Analysis Tutorial

 This tutorial walks through a complete RNA-seq differential expression analysis using Python with PyDESeq2, Scanpy, and visualization libraries.
 The pipeline is designed for research workflows with a focus on simplicity and effectiveness.